-It’s important to acknowledge what your heart wants.
-Just because you want something doesn’t mean that you have to act on it; you always have a choice.
+It’s important to acknowledge that.
+But, just because you want something doesn’t mean that you have to act on it; you always have a choice.

 “Besides,” I added, “do you think the inventors of Monopoly or Trivial Pursuit care about what people think?”
 He grinned.

-Murray practiced the skills and form of creating by inventing a prototype board game.
-We all played on the last night of the workshop.
+Murray practiced the skills and structure of creating by inventing a prototype board game that we all played it on the last night of the workshop.

 As Murray worked on creating small and medium practice results, another “childish” whim surfaced—his long-time desire to brew high quality beer from scratch, using organic ingredients.

 Over the next couple of years, Murray built the U-Brew into a solid business success.
 Many islanders came to him to brew their own wine and beer.
 Then, after a couple of years, sold it, and made a tiny profit.

 He envisioned it as a “zero-emissions” operation; all wastes re-cycled or turned into marketable organic products like exotic mushrooms and pond-raised catfish.

 Success — In Work and Life!

-Although the brewery hadn’t quite reached zero emissions, the last time I talked with Murray, he said has new partners who share his vision, and want to grow their own organic hops.
+Although the brewery hadn’t quite reached zero emissions, the last time I talked with Murray, he told me that he had new partners who share his vision, and want to grow their own organic hops.

 As well as becoming a local and regional success, much appreciated by locals and visitors alike, the brewery won numerous gold, silver and bronze medals at National Brewing contests.

 Although starting both businesses was stressful, Murray is happy that he is focused on what truly matters to him.
 He is more energized since he discovered his path with heart, and followed that path toward a life and career he truly cares about.

 “It isn’t always easy,” he told me, “but it is what I want to do.
 And that’s a lot better than trying to live up to other people’s expectations or “shoulding” on myself.”

 Then he added, “Your coaching made the whole process a lot easier.”